Norway–Poland relations: History

+Early history

 The first contact between Norway and Poland took place in the Middle Ages with Vikings (Norsemen) from Scandinavia sailing up the Vistula river in Poland.
 The Vikings also founded and settled in Jomsborg in Pomerania and became known as Jomsvikings.
+Archaeological findings confirm the presence of people from Norway in the port city of Wolin in Poland in the second half of the 10th century, whereas slightly later traces of Slavic settlement extend to northern Norway.

 Official contact between both nations began in the 10th century when Polish Princess Świętosława (daughter of Mieszko I of Poland) married King Sweyn Forkbeard of Denmark and Norway.
 From their union, their son Cnut the Great would continue to rule Norway and the North Sea Empire.
+According to some sagas, Bolesław I the Brave of Poland supported Olaf Tryggvason of Norway against Denmark in the 990s.

 In the medieval period, Poland and Norway entered into alliances several times, incl. in 1315 and 1419.
+From 1389 to 1442, Eric of Pomerania of the House of Griffin was King of Norway as Eric III, and his tomb is located in his birth town of Darłowo in Poland.
 During the Hanseatic League, trade and cultural contacts developed between Polish cities on the Baltic Sea, mainly Gdańsk; and Bergen in Norway, where Polish ships reached with grain.

 In the 17th century, during the Swedish Deluge, Polish troops led by Stefan Czarniecki fought together with soldiers from Denmark–Norway against the Swedish invasion in Poland and during the Dano-Swedish War.
 By the late 18th century, the third and final partition of Poland had occurred and Poland lost its independence for the next 123 years.
+Polish engineer and insurgent Aleksander Waligórski, who fled partitioned Poland after the unsuccessful November Uprising, co-developed Norway's first railroad and co-authored the first modern road map of Norway.